-The Local Plan (2022-2038) does not include a settlement boundary for Ranby or any other settlement in the Parish, leaving this to the Neighbourhood Plan to address.
+The Local Plan (2020-2038) does not include a Development Boundary for Ranby or any other settlement in the Parish, leaving this to the Neighbourhood Plan to address.

-In statutory planning terms, land outside a defined settlement boundary, including any individual or small groups of buildings and/or small settlements, is defined as open countryside.
+In statutory planning terms, land outside a defined Development Boundary, including any individual or small groups of buildings and/or small settlements, is defined as open countryside.
 It is national and local planning policy that development in the countryside should be carefully controlled.
-Recognising "the intrinsic character and beauty of the countryside" is identified as an important principle in the NPPF (2023, para 170 b).
+Recognising "the intrinsic character and beauty of the countryside" is identified as an important principle in the NPPF (2024, para 187 b).
 This approach is also supported by the Neighbourhood Plan because it will help ensure that development is focused on more sustainable settlements with a greater range of services and facilities and infrastructure that has capacity for expansion, as well as helping to maintain the special landscape character of the Plan area and protecting the countryside for its own sake as an attractive, accessible and non-renewable natural resource.

-The updated settlement boundary for Ranby has been determined as follows:
+The updated Development Boundary for Ranby has been determined as follows:

-Recent approvals and existing commitments by virtue of an extant planning permission for residential development on the fringes of the settlement have been incorporated;
+• Recent approvals and existing commitments by virtue of an extant planning permission for residential development on the fringes of the settlement have been incorporated;

-- Clearly defined physical features such as walls, fences, hedgerows and roads have been followed; - The residential development site allocated within the Neighbourhood plan has been included within the settlement boundary; - Non residential land which relates better to the countryside, including agricultural land, paddock, meadow, woodland and/or other green-field land has been excluded.
+- Clearly defined physical features such as walls, fences, hedgerows and roads have been followed; - The residential development site allocated within the Neighbourhood plan has been included within the Development Boundary; - Non residential land which relates better to the countryside, including agricultural land, paddock, meadow, woodland and/or other green-field land has been excluded.

-Figure 2 - Settlement boundary for Ranby
+Figure 2 - Development Boundary for Ranby

-POLICY HBE 1: SETTLEMENT BOUNDARY - development proposals within the Settlement Boundary in figure 2 above will be supported where they comply with all relevant policies contained in this Plan.
+POLICY HBE 1: DEVELOPMENT BOUNDARY - development proposals within the Development Boundary in figure 2 above will be supported where they comply with all relevant policies contained in this Plan.

-Land outside the defined Settlement Boundary will be treated as open countryside, where development will be carefully managed in line with this Plan and other local and national strategic planning policies.
+Land outside the defined Development Boundary will be treated as open countryside, where development will be carefully managed in line with this Plan and other local and national strategic planning policies.